 If things do not work out and he fails the test, then rookie Marcus Smart will start.

 Rondo went through a full practice yesterday and is expected to do the same today.
-Early indications is that he’ll play four to five minute stints when he’s on the floor.
+Early indications are that he’ll play four to five-minute stints when he’s on the floor.

 In 30 games during the 2013-14 season, he averaged 11.7 points, 5.4 rebounds, 9.8 assists, 1.3 steals, and 0.1 blocks.

 He’s only played in 68 games in the past two years.
-In addition, he hasn’t played near a full season since 2009-10 when he played in 81 games.
+In addition, he hasn’t played nearly a full season since 2009-10 when he played in 81 games.